William Collier Smithers

 In 1826 he published the first edition of ‘The Classical Students Manual’ “containing an index on every page, section, and note in Matthiae's Greek grammar, Hermann's annotations to Viger on idioms, Bos on Ellipses, Hoogeveen in the particles, and Kuster on the middle verb; in which Thucydides, Herodotus, Aeschylus, Sophocles, Pindar, Homer's Iliad, Xenophon's Anabasis, and the four plays of Euripides edited by Porson, are illustrated; with philological and explanatory observations; intended for students in the universities, and the higher classes in schools”.

 William Collier Smithers established a school at Park Place, Greenwich, of which he was Principal and whose pupils included the poet William Cox Bennett until the age of nine.

-He married Amelia Oldershaw with whom he had 11 children.
+He married Amelia Oldershaw, with whom he had 11 children.

-William Collier Smithers was the Grandfather of Collier Twentyman Smithers the rustic artist, Sir Alfred Waldron Smithers MP, and Great Grandfather of the film editor Adam Alexander Dawson, Sir Peter Smithers and Sir Waldron Smithers MP.
+William Collier Smithers was the grandfather of Collier Twentyman Smithers, the rustic artist; Sir Alfred Waldron Smithers MP, and Ernest Newlandsmith; and great grandfather of the film editor Adam Alexander Dawson, Sir Peter Smithers, and Sir Waldron Smithers MP.